-In economics, we examine how individuals and societies use their scarce resources.
+Economics examines how individuals and societies use their scarce resources.
 While many economic concepts are directly applicable to business and household decisions, economics is better understood as “a method rather than a doctrine, an apparatus of the mind, a technique of thinking that helps its possessor to draw correct conclusions.”
-This economic way of thinking has been applied to issues as diverse as global warming and crime and as timely as proposals for a national sales tax and the impact of free-trade agreements.
+This economic way of thinking has been applied to issues as diverse as religion and crime and as timely as proposals for a health care and immigration reform.
 Regardless of the issue, economics has relevance; virtually every decision made by individuals and societies has an economic dimension.

-- Committed teachers and scholars bridging the college’s liberal arts and business curriculums.
+- Committed teachers and scholars bridging the college’s liberal arts and business curricula.

-- Frequently published in both academic journals and popular newspapers and magazines.
+- Frequently contribute to a wide range of both academic journals and popular print and electronic media.

 What degree options are available?

 Economics majors can choose either the Bachelor of Arts degree or the Bachelor of Science degree.
 While the requirements for the two are largely the same, this option provides students the flexibility of tailoring their course of study to their interests.
-Many students have taken advantage of this flexibility by adding a minor in business, government, history or mathematics.
-For current major requirements, visit www.berry.edu/requirements/business.
+Many students have taken advantage of this flexibility by adding a minor or a second major.
+For current major requirements, visit http://www.berry.edu/academics/campbell/economics/.

 What distinguishes the Berry economics program?